Pichaikkaran: Box office

 The movie brought in ₹16 crore in Tamil Nadu and ₹26.5 crore from the states of Andhra Pradesh and Telangana (under the title Bichagadu) which declared the film as blockbuster, which makes the worldwide gross collection almost ₹42.5 crore.

+Controversy

+In January 2016, Pichaikkaran faced criticism from the medical community over a controversial song lyric.
+The lyric implied that doctors from SC/ST and backward communities, who had gained medical seats through the quota system, were prioritizing money over patient care.
+This sparked outrage, particularly among medical professionals, who viewed the line as offensive and discriminatory.
+Several doctors demanded the removal of the lyric, which they felt misrepresented and insulted their profession.
+In response to the protests, the filmmakers agreed to alter the offending line to avoid further conflict and ensure the film's smooth release.

 Sequel

-A sequel titled Pichaikkaran 2 was announced on 24 July 2020, which is scheduled to be released in 2021.
-Although the film was not yet released.
+A standalone sequel titled Pichaikkaran 2 was announced on 24 July 2020, and it was released on 19 May 2023.